tomiyee/appinventor-sources/appinventor/docs/markdown/reference/components/storage.md

 : After calling the ReadCol method, the data in the column will be stored as a list of text values in `colDataList`.

 {:id="GoogleSheets.GotQueryResult"} GotQueryResult(*response*{:.list})
-: The result of the GetRowsWithQuery call.
-The response is a list of lists, similar to the result of GetRange.
+: The callbeck event for the [`ReadWithQuery`](#GoogleSheets.ReadWithQuery) block.
+The `response` is a list of rows, where each row is a list of cell data.
+The structure is similar to that of `rangeData` in the GotRangeData event block.

 {:id="GoogleSheets.GotRangeData"} GotRangeData(*rangeData*{:.list})
 : After calling the ReadRange method, the data in the range will be stored as a list of rows, where every row is another list of text, in `rangeData`.

 {:id="GoogleSheets.GotRowData"} GotRowData(*rowDataList*{:.list})
-: After calling the ReadRow method, the data in the row will be stored as a list of text values in rowDataList.
+: The callback event for the [`ReadRow`](#GoogleSheets.ReadRow) block.
+The `rowDataList` is a list of cell values in order of increasing column number.

 {:id="GoogleSheets.GotSheetData"} GotSheetData(*sheetData*{:.list})
 : After calling the ReadSheet method, the data in the range will be stored as a list of rows, where every row is another list of text, in `sheetData`.